ccrhub/ccrhub-scripts/README.md

 # ccrhub-scripts
-Helper sample bash scripts for the CCRHUB platform
+Helper sample bash node scripts for the CCRHUB platform